The Beatles in Bangor: Aftermath and cultural influence

 Among the counterculture and the underground press, the Maharishi's ascendancy was viewed as a significant development in the youth movement's search for universal spiritual awareness.
 To some members of the US counterculture, the Beatles had found the "answer"; their endorsement of meditation was especially welcome in Haight-Ashbury, where summer's end was marked by an increase in drug casualties.
 The Beatles' more spiritually aware peers were also inspired by their example.
-Scottish singer Donovan sought out the Maharishi in California, having bonded with Harrison following the latter's return from India in late 1966.
-Donovan later said that he and Harrison had avidly read Hindu spiritual texts and discussed meditation as a way to achieve genuine higher consciousness, but they had lacked the method and a "guide" until meeting the Maharishi.
+Scottish singer-songwriter Donovan sought out the Maharishi in California, having bonded with Harrison following the latter's return from India in late 1966.
+Donovan later said that he and Harrison had avidly read Hindu spiritual texts and discussed meditation as a way to achieve genuine higher consciousness, but had lacked the method or a "guide" until meeting the Maharishi.
 Harrison also introduced Dennis Wilson of the Beach Boys to the Maharishi when he and Lennon joined their teacher at a UNICEF benefit in Paris in December.
-Other artists who followed the Beatles' lead into TM included members of the bands the Grateful Dead and Jefferson Airplane, all of whom met the Maharishi with Jagger and Donovan in Los Angeles that autumn.
+Other artists who followed the Beatles' lead into TM included members of the Grateful Dead and Jefferson Airplane, all of whom met the Maharishi with Jagger and Donovan in Los Angeles that autumn.

 Due to the Beatles' attendance at Bangor and their commitment to study in India, the Maharishi's following increased tenfold to 150,000 students.
-In November 1967, The Village Voice said that, given how many rock musicians had embraced meditation, and the popularity of TM initiation courses on university campuses, "it looks now that Maharishi may become more popular than the Beatles."
-In February 1968, having twice delayed their departure for India, the Beatles and their wives or girlfriends joined the Maharishi at his ashram in Rishikesh.
-Their fellow students included Donovan, Mike Love of the Beach Boys, and American actress Mia Farrow.
+In November 1967, The Village Voice said that, given how many rock musicians had embraced meditation and the popularity of TM initiation courses on university campuses, "it looks now that Maharishi may become more popular than the Beatles."
+In February 1968, having twice delayed their departure for India, the Beatles and their romantic partners joined the Maharishi at his ashram in Rishikesh, alongside Donovan, Mike Love of the Beach Boys, and American actress Mia Farrow.